zpz/zpz.github.io/_posts/2016-04-20-prefer-python-for-data-work.md

 Even in this case, I would definitely have careful team review and supervision.
 Introducing one more major language into a system is always a serious matter.
 I have not encountered a case where this is necessary.

+(This note was written in an attempt to dissuade my team from introducing R into the system.)